Programme

 Read presenters' biographies

-The Forum: Donald E. Hall, Melina Neophytou
+The Forum: Brendan Howe, Melina Neophytou

 Read presenters' biographies